tzeikob/javascript-patterns/data-structures/map/README.md

 var myNS = myNS || Object.create(null);

 myNS.Map = function() {
-  // Use weak map to encapsulate the items of each map instance const data = new WeakMap();
+  // Use weak map to encapsulate the entries of each map instance const data = new WeakMap();

-  class Entry {
+  // Use a helper class to store the entries class Entry {

     constructor(key, value) {